Spiritually Japanese: Official

-At the second meeting of the Standing Committee of the 13th National People's Congress on April 27, 2018, the Law of the People's Republic of China on the Protection of Heroes and Martyrs was passed unanimously.
+At the second meeting of the Standing Committee of the 13th National People's Congress on April 27, 2018, the Law on the Protection of Heroes and Martyrs was passed unanimously.
 The law implements legal protections for those designated as heroes or martyrs, and has provisions relating to combatting "jingri elements".
 It prohibits distortion, vilification, and denial of the legacy and spirit of those designated heroes and martyrs, as well as disrespect and slander thereof.
 On August 28, at the fifth meeting of the 16th National People's Congress's Standing Committee, the Provisions on Protecting State-led Public Veneration in the City of Nanjing (Draft) were submitted for review.
 The Provisions forbid any organization or individual from distorting or denying the historical truths of the Nanjing Massacre; from disgracing or slandering the victims and survivors of the massacre and the soldiers who died in the Second Sino-Japanese War; and from formulating or disseminating speech or information that damages national and ethnic dignity or damages the feelings of the people.
 It is also forbidden to use World War II-era Japanese military uniforms, symbols, or related props to pose for photographs or videos on sites such as public places of commemoration or to use the internet to publicly disseminate such images to extol or whitewash the war and invasion.
 No organization or individual may violate the rights that Nanking Massacre victims and survivors have relating to their names, likeness, reputation, honour, or other legal rights.
 Under the Provisions, those in violation would incur legal responsibility.